 Climate and environment – that's probably what most associate with the word sustainability.
 At the same time, you might be somewhat familiar with the term ESG – an abbreviation indicating that sustainability is a much larger issue.
 ESG stands for Environmental, Social and Governance.
 These three areas are the focus of CSRD reporting, so let's take a closer look at each of them:

-That tougher rules for corporate sustainability efforts are coming is clear – but what exactly is new in CSRD?
+It is clear that stricter rules for corporate sustainability efforts are on the horizon, but what exactly is new in the CSRD?
 Here are the key points to be aware of:

-• Double materiality assessment – looking at sustainability from two sides.
-Moving forward, companies must analyze their sustainability impact from two perspectives: how the company's operations affect people and the planet, and how changes to the planet (such as climate change) affect the company.
+- Double materiality analysis – viewing sustainability from two angles.
+In the future, companies must analyze their sustainability impact from two different perspectives: how the company's operations affect people and the planet, and how changes in the planet (such as climate change) affect the company.

-• Stricter scrutiny: The company's sustainability report will be reviewed by an auditor or another external reviewer to ensure good quality control.
+- Stricter auditing.
+The company's sustainability report must be reviewed by an auditor or another external examiner to ensure good quality control.

-• Annual report + sustainability reporting = true: To further increase transparency, the sustainability report will now be an integrated part of the annual report.
-Moreover, it must be provided in a digital format.
+- Annual report + sustainability reporting = true.
+To further increase transparency, the sustainability report will now be an integrated part of the annual report.
+Additionally, it must be provided in a digital format.

 What does this mean for HR?